admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 At this stage however, such manually created decks, unlike automatically created ones, will always have card names in English.

-## [Optional] Different language
+## [Optional] Other supported languages
-If you started your Castle Falkenstein world before selecting your preferred language in FoundryVTT core settings, you may:
-- Select your language of choice in Foundry VTT core settings
+Selecting one of the languages this system officially supports (see [README](../README.md)) in Foundry VTT core settings should automatically replace most text (including Compendium text if you have the Babele module installed and activated).

+The following text elements do not automatically change:
+1. Ability and Spell names already listed in character sheets\
+→ Babele adds a button in the header of character sheets which Hosts can use to translate them.
+2. Fortune and Sorcery card names\
+→ To fix this, you need to:
-- Delete the Fortune and Sorcery Decks (this will recall all cards from player hands and discard piles if cards had already been drawn)
+   + Delete the Fortune and Sorcery Decks (this will recall all cards from player hands and discard piles if cards had already been drawn)
-- press F5 to recreate them in that language.
+   + Press F5 to recreate the two decks
      Note this only affects the _names_ of cards.
 The visuals of cards shared by RTG are English only.
+3. Any chat messages generated prior to the change\
+→ There is no fixing this.

 ## [Optional] Custom decks
 Hosts may use custom decks if they so desire.
 The following setup is required.